Parsons Surname Meaning, History & Origin

-have dated back in England to the time of the 12th century Crusades.
+The Parsons name could have dated back in England to the time of the 12th century Crusades.
 It is thought to have derived the Middle English persone or persoun meaning a parson or priest.

-Parsons Resources on
+Parsons Surname Resources on The Internet

 - Mike Parsons’ Family Tree.

 Parsons in Ireland.